 There is no shopping for clothes or fabric without one or two blended fabrics in the fray – and blended fabrics win almost always!
-The reason for this is that, in blended fabrics the characteristics of individual component fibers are blended and the result is a much superior fabric.
+This is because, in blended fabrics, the characteristics of individual component fibers are blended, and the result is a much superior fabric.

-Blending in textile production is a process where a number of fibers of different origins are mixed together to produce a different yarn.
-The fibers blended can be of different origins, also different in composition, length, thickness or color.
+Blending in textile production is a process where several fibers of different origins are mixed to produce a different yarn.
+The blended fibers can be of different origins, composition, length, thickness or color.

 How are blended fabrics made ?

 Blends are often made by intermingling two or more types of staple fibers to produce one yarn.
-In other words, more than one fibers are twisted together to make a yarn.
+In other words, more than one fiber is twisted together to make a yarn.
 These fibers can be of different types, depending on the effect/advantages you are aiming for – performance, cost or aesthetics.

 Read more about the making of blended fabrics here – https://texinlife.com/blending-process-of-yarn-making/